confluentinc/demo-realtime-data-warehousing/README.md

 ## Background

-Data pipelines continue to do the heavy-lifting in data integration.
-Yet, despite their criticality to the data value stream, they have not evolved fundamentally in the last few decades.
-Most organizations struggle to capture the enormous potential of their data assets as they’re locked away behind siloed applications and fragmented data estates.
+To turn data into insight, organizations often run ETL or ELT pipelines from operational databases into a data warehouse.
+However, ETL and ELT are built around batch processes, which result in low-fidelity snapshots, inconsistencies, and data systems with stale information—making any subsequent use of the data instantly outdated.
+Unlocking real-time insights requires a streaming architecture that’s continuously ingesting, processing, and provisioning data in real time.
-This demo aims to walk you through building streaming data pipelines with Confluent Cloud.
-You'll learn about
+This demo walks you through building streaming data pipelines with Confluent Cloud.
+You'll learn about:

 - Confluent’s fully managed PostgresSQL CDC Source connector to stream customer data in real time to Confluent Cloud
 - ksqlDB to process and enrich data in real time, generating a unified view of customers’ shopping habits
-- Loading the enriched data into Snowflake using the fully managed sink connector for subsequent analytics and reporting
+- A fully managed sink connector to load the enriched data into Snowflake for subsequent analytics and reporting

-Learn how Confluent’s modern approach to streaming data pipelines breaks down data silos, enables organizations with fully governed real-time data flows, and enriches data in flight.
-Power real-time operational and analytical use cases in minutes.
+Start streaming on-premises, hybrid, and multicloud data in minutes.
+Confluent streaming data pipelines connect, process, and govern real-time data flows to and from your data warehouse.
+Use fresh, enriched data to power real-time operational and analytical use cases.

+To learn more about Confluent’s solution, visit the [Data Warehouse streaming pipelines page](https://www.confluent.io/use-case/data-warehouse/).
 ---

 ## Architecture Diagram